 🎉 3 Fun Facts About Sardinia You Didn’t Know

-What are the best beaches to visit on your holidays to Sardinia?
+What are the best beaches to visit in Sardinia?

 You say Sardinia, we think beaches.
 It's just how our mind works!
 But this place is known for its sandy goodness - we mean, with so much coastline under its nose, how could it not be?!
 It's got a winning combo of dramatic cliffs, super-soft sands and sea so blue you'll think there's a real-life Insta filter on it.
 Try flopping a towel down at one of these for a bangin' beach holiday: